Sapphire Chicklet-style Necklace

 "STERLING" on clasp

-This stunning Art Deco piece, with its faceted, deep-blue-sapphire-glass stones, is an unusual and rich variation of that era’s chicklet necklace.
-This one has round stones alternating with larger horizontally-set rectangular stones.
+This stunning Art Deco jewel, with its faceted, deep-blue-sapphire-glass stones, is an unusual variation of that era’s chicklet necklace.
+This piece has round stones alternating with larger horizontally-set rectangular ones.
 At the center of the necklace the rectangular stones are vertically-set, to create a focal point.
-The faceting on these stones is unusual, and the color is divine.
+The faceting on these stones is unusual, and the rich-color is divine.
 The stones are set in and linked with silver-tone metal; only the clasp is marked sterling.
-This necklace, which closes with a spring-ring clasp, takes the chicklet style to a whole new level!
-Scroll down to see sapphire Art Deco bracelets to wear with this gorgeous necklace.
+This necklace, which closes with a spring-ring clasp, takes the chicklet–style to a whole new level!
+This jewel walked the runway at Toronto Fashion Week for Spring 2019.
+Scroll down to see the 1950s earrings the model wore with this gorgeous necklace as well as complementary bracelets.